Marika Makaroff

-Katja Marika Makaroff is a Finnish producer and creative director.
-She is the CCO of Gutsy Animations.
+Katja Marika Makaroff is a content creator, producer and creative director.
+She is the founder and CCO of Gutsy Animations.
 She was the creative director in Fremantle Media and Filmlance International and the CEO in Fremantle Media Finland and Friday TV.

-She produced Finnish versions of TV shows such as The Apprentice, Dragons Den, Idols, Top Model and X Factor.
+Makaroff produced Finnish versions of TV shows such as The Apprentice, Dragons Den, Idols, Top Model and X Factor.
 She has also produced drama and sold content to over 70 countries.
-Marika won the Silver one award for branded content in 2011 for her format Buy this.
+Marika won the One Show's Silver pencil award for branded content in 2015 for her format Buy this.

-Marika is the executive producer and creative director of the TV-series Moominvalley that premiered in 2019.
+Makaroff is the executive producer and creative director of the TV-series Moominvalley (2019).
 The series' first episode was the most watched program on Finnish national broadcaster Yle's streaming service, Yle Areena.